ezmilhouse/frog/README.md

 <a name="rest.Service"></a>
 ### rest.Service
-A `service` is a piece of logic that can be accessed via URL or internal event emission.
+A REST `Service` represents a piece of logic that can be accessed via URL (in via internal event emission for cross reference purposes).
+You can bind whatever mthod to your a `Service` instance or use one of five native `CRUD` methods alread implemented.

+### Example:

 ```js